Jasper-Mare/CMakePractice/README.md

 ## run:
 `build/Game`

-# TODO:
+# Features:
-- make it so includes can be done using file paths relative to the root of the project
+- include paths can be done relative to the root of the project
-- clone contents of `assets` with the build
+- `assets` gets copied in with the build result
-- output executable and assets in a folder together
+-  build results get placed in a folder together